talsma-ict/umldoclet/README.md

 To perform a release, a developer just needs to push the corresponding code from `develop` to a new `release/x.y.z` branch on `origin`.
-When picked up by the CI system, results in a new version `x.y.z` being released, tagged and deployed on `master`.
+When picked up by the CI system, this results in a new version `x.y.z` being released, tagged and deployed on `master`.
 Furthermore, the `develop` branch will be set to the _next snapshot_ version (e.g. `x.y.(z+1)-SNAPSHOT`).
 If all succeeds, the `release/x.y.z` branch will be automatically deleted as well.